Proxy Voting Guidelines

 Where proxy voting could give rise to a conflict of interest or perceived conflict of interest, 1832 has instituted procedures to help ensure that a Portfolio’s proxy is voted:

-• In accordance with the business judgment of the portfolio manager, uninfluenced by considerations other than the best interests of the Portfolio; and
+• In accordance with the business judgment of the portfolio management team, uninfluenced by considerations other than the best interests of the Portfolio; and

 • Free from any influence by Scotiabank or another related entity and without taking into account any consideration relevant to Scotiabank or any of its associates or affiliates.

-The procedures for voting issuers’ proxies where there may be a conflict of interest include escalation of the issue to members of the Independent Review Committee, all of whom are independent of 1832, for its consideration and recommendation.
-The role of the 1832 Independent Review Committee is to oversee all decisions involving an actual or perceived conflict of interest for the Dynamic Funds, Scotia Funds or Tangerine Funds (collectively the” Funds”), although the responsibility for deciding how to vote the Funds proxies and for exercising the vote remains with 1832.
+The procedures for voting issuers’ proxies where there may be a conflict of interest entailing a Public Fund include escalation of the issue to members of the Independent Review Committee, all of whom are independent of 1832, for its consideration and recommendation.
+The role of the 1832 Independent Review Committee is to oversee all decisions involving an actual or perceived conflict of interest for the Dynamic Funds, Scotia Funds, Tangerine Funds, or Jarislowsky, Fraser Funds subject to NI 81-107 (collectively the” Funds”), although the responsibility for deciding how to vote the Funds proxies and for exercising the vote remains with 1832.

 In addition, pursuant to the requirements of securities legislation, 1832, on behalf of a Fund, will not vote any of the securities a Fund holds in underlying mutual funds managed by 1832 or any of its affiliates or associates (as such terms are defined in the Securities 3 Act (Ontario)).
 However, 1832, in its sole discretion, may arrange for security holders of a Fund to vote their share of those securities of the underlying mutual fund.